singh-man/books/crackingTheCoding/02_linkedLists.md

 26	}
 ```

-Observe that we've modularized this code into reverse and isEqua 1 functions.
+Observe that we've modularized this code into reverse and isEqual functions.
 We've also created a new class so that we can return both the head and the tail of this method.
-We could have also returned a two­ element array, but that approach is less maintainable.
+We could have also returned a two-element array, but that approach is less maintainable.

 **Solution #2: Iterative Approach**